 Managing Slack in the Enterprise

-Slack just crossed 10 million daily active users.
-With the acquisition of Atlassian’s Stride and HipChat last month, you can only expect Slack usage to skyrocket.
+Slack just crossed 12 million daily active users.
+With the acquisition of Atlassian’s Stride and HipChat last month, you can only expect Slack usage to continue to skyrocket.

 There’s almost certainly a group of engineers within your company running their day-to-day communications in their own Slack team, outside of your Unified Communications (UC) setup.

 Once many groups get hooked on external Slacks, it can quickly create company collaboration and security concerns.
 This requires developing an approach to Slack management.